prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-banneradunit-android.md

 ### BannerAdUnit

-Create a new Banner Ad Unit associated with a Prebid Server configuration ID and a banner size.
+Create a new Banner Ad Unit associated with a Prebid Server 'configuration ID' and a banner size.

 **Parameters**

 - `configId`: String; Prebid Server configuration ID.
+Note: This is the PBS [stored request ID](/prebid-server/features/pbs-storedreqs.html).
 - `width`: Integer; Width of the ad unit.
 - `height`: Integer; Height of the ad unit.